Posted on 10/09/2017 at 12:00 AM

 A ‘Mobile-First’ approach to web design is a design methodology which says to first design for smaller screens.
 In other words, the priority for both the content and the design should be to present a pleasant experience to those using small screen devices.

 For example, avoid the use of small text hyperlinks stacked closely together making it nearly impossible for users to effectively select the desired link with their finger.
 Instead, a designer may opt for larger buttons that offer far more control and precision to the user.

 What is a mobile-first index?

-Now, Google has come to the conclusion that this method does not provide the best user experience because many times, mobile pages have less content than their desktop counterparts.
-It boils down to the fact that Google’s algorithms are not evaluating the actual page that is seen by a mobile searcher, which can lead to some issues.
-For this reason, Google is looking to change this paradigm by ranking websites based on their mobile-facing pages.
+Google has come to the conclusion that desktop indexing does not provide the best user experience because many times, mobile pages have less content than their desktop counterparts.
+It boils down to the fact that Google’s algorithms were not evaluating the actual page that is seen by a mobile searcher, which can lead to some issues.
+For this reason, Google has changed this paradigm by ranking websites based on their mobile-facing pages.